kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 * **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs]?**
   Yes.
-The runtime has to set correct ownership for the container image before starting it.
+The startup latency of both stateless and stateful pods is increased as the rhe runtime has to set correct ownership for the container image before starting them.
-  TODO(Mauricio): check what are those SLIs/SLOs and if this case actually applies.

 * **Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?**: No.